lorrli274/next/courses/original/Database Fundamentals/Activities/Intermediate Queries/04-HAVING Clauses.md

 A useful feature of some databases is the **`HAVING`** clause.
-It is similar to a `WHERE` clause, but it allows the results to be filtered on a column that has already been selected.
+It is similar to a `WHERE` clause, but it allows the results to be filtered on a aggregated column.

 For example, the following query will not work: